 Express and easily manage complex dependencies between classes and components within a single layer, by grouping them into Modules.

 The most popular and common 3 layer software architecture was created from the need to concise and clarify the dependency graphs between classes and components.
 Had we kept just a single layer for the whole application, those graphs would be unmanageable and tangled.
 It would be impossible to define any rules about the importance of one component over the others.
 It would also be impossible to define the 3 different responsibility classifiers which are explicitly expressed by the 3 layers.
-When we belong a class to the layer, we explicitly denote it to solve one of these general responsibilities.
+When we relate a class to the layer, we explicitly denote its role to solve one of the specific responsibilities.

 If we simply want to group interrelated classes together, there is no necessity to introduce yet another layer.
 Instead, we can introduce a Module.